 If we can definitively identify the source of a visitor as somebody not interested in FHB information (usually by way of Venus) we have the option of not showing the content.

 A number of one-click placeholders are available to return resolved location details.
-While not entirely accurate we've identified your state as %%region%%, country as %%country_name%%, and city as %%cityname%%.
-Your postcode of %%postcode%% is usually invalid but still may be appropriate at times.
-Your returned geographic coordinates (%%latitude%%, and %%longitude%%) are ideal for locating nearby brokers or franchise offices, serving higher-value local testimonials, or rendering local contact information to a page.
+While not entirely accurate we've identified your state as Connecticut, country as United States, and city as Fairfield.
+Your postcode of 06828 is usually invalid but still may be appropriate at times.
+Your returned geographic coordinates (41.218, and -73.252) are ideal for locating nearby brokers or franchise offices, serving higher-value local testimonials, or rendering local contact information to a page.

 Geographic content is available anywhere on your website; this tool is simply provided as a means of making the creation of all state-based information an easy process.
 Placeholders for geographic (and other) data is available on any page, not just within the FHB tool.